Lecturer: Sigmundur Gudmundsson

 Literature: James R. Munkres, Topology, Prentice Hall (2000) (approx. sections 51-60 and 70-78)

 A topological space is said to be a surfaces if it is locally homeomorphic to an open subset of the standard .
 Examples of compact surfaces are the sphere , the torus , the (real) projective plane and the celebrated Klein bottle , seen above.

 The main aim of this course is to construct and classify compact surfaces.
 They can be divided into two families consisting of those which are orientable and those which are not.
 The sphere and the torus are orientable but the projective plane and the Klein bottle are not.

-To distinguish between surfaces in the same family we use the genus which is a natural number and a topological invariant of a surfaces.
-For the sphere the genus is 0 but 1 the projective plane the torus and 2 for the Klein bottle .
+To distinguish orientable surfaces we use the genus which is a natural number and a topological invariant.
+For the sphere the genus is 0 but 1 for the torus .
+For the non-oriaentable surfaces we use the so called non-orientable genus.
+This is 1 for the projective plane and 2 for the Klein bottle .

 Keywords homotopy, the fundamental group, covering spaces, the Brouwer fixed point theorem, the Borsuk-Ulam theorem, deformation retracts, fundamental groups and homology of surfaces, cutting and pasting, the construction and classification of compact surfaces.

 Examination: Oral exam only.

 VIPs: Euler (1707-1883), Möbius (1790-1868), Betti (1823-1892), Jordan (1838-1922), Klein (1849-1925), Poincaré (1854-1912), Brouwer (1881-1966), Hopf (1894-1971), Borsuk (1905-1982), Ulam (1909-1984)